schnell18/localenv/README.md

 ### Redis Cluster Mode

 The redis instance supported by localenv is a 3-node redis cluster with port range from 7001 to 7003.
 The cluster password is `abc123`.
+To connect using the redis-cli, you can type:

+    redis-cli -c -h 127.0.0.1 -p 7001 -a abc123

-You may use any redis management tool to interact with the redis cluster.
-If you use tmux, then you may launch the `tmux.sh` which open a CLI session using the `redis-cli` tool.
+If you use tmux, then you may launch the `tmux.sh` which open the above session in a separate window for you.
+You may use any other redis management tools to interact with the redis cluster.

+### Redis Sentinel Mode

+The redis instance supported by localenv is a 3-slave 3-sentinel redis sentinel on port 6379.
+The cluster password is `abc123`.
+To connect using the redis-cli, you can type:

+    redis-cli -h 127.0.0.1 -p 6379 -a abc123

+You may use any other redis management tools to interact with the redis cluster.

 ## MariaDB (MySQL)